Why this matters

 Report data consists of manual and automated assessments expressed by severity in each product.
 Sheer numbers are easily overwhelming, and not always useful to express the scope of the problem.
 It must be distilled to targets for leadership.

 The data available are only indicators of compliance or non-compliance.
 A product could have many relatively inconsequential issues detected by automated tools with few issues that actually affect customer experience.

 While you shouldn’t plan your entire program from casual benchmarking, you need to understand peer organizations and competitor efforts.

 This can help you make the case for a stronger accessibility program if you’re behind.

 It can be helpful to gauge your enterprise’s commitment to accessibility by understanding what peers or competitors are doing.

-If you find that your competitors are placing significant resources into accessibility innovation and compliance, that’s a helpful marker to reach.
+If you find your competitors are placing significant resources into accessibility innovation and compliance, that’s a helpful marker to point out to your leadership.

 Compare compliance against peers